tonykhaov/teach-unit-testing/README.md

 // after each test we must clean up the interceptors. afterEach(() => mockServer.resetHandlers())

-// after all tests are done we must close the server to avoid memory leak and conflict we other tests. afterAll(() => mockServer.close())
+// after all tests are done we must close the server to avoid memory leak and conflict with other tests. afterAll(() => mockServer.close())

 test('render ReadTopArticle that fetches the backend and display the article with the right data sent by the backend', async () => {